Skip to main content

 dpt: destination port

-reason: reason for the outcome – such as in which Firewall Rule was a matching protocol rule found, or which protocol anomaly led to the connection being disallowed
+reason: reason for the outcome – such as in which Firewall Rule was a matching protocol rule found, cache not ready yet for a newly discovered allowlist entry, or which protocol anomaly led to the connection being disallowed

 instance: the VM instance name of the DiscrimiNAT instance this log line was generated from

-And if a Firewall Rule with a see-thru rule in it is found associated to the client application, the following fields will be also present:
+And if a Firewall Rule with a see-thru rule in it is found associated to a client application, the following fields will be also present:

 see_thru_days_remaining: number of days remaining while the see-thru rule will be non-blocking, as defined in the see-thru rule itself

-see_thru_gid: the Firewall Rule name where the see-thru rule was found
+see_thru_gid: the Firewall Rule name where the see-thru rule was found, or %default if set via preferences

-see_thru_exerted: when true, the see-thru rule had to let this connection through and there was no protocol rule that would have allowed it; when false, there was a protocol rule that would have let the connection through anyway and its presence will be identified in the reason field
+see_thru_exerted: when true, the see-thru rule had to let this connection through and there was no protocol rule that would have allowed it; when false, there was a protocol rule that would have let the connection through anyway and its presence will be identified in the reason field; or the see-thru rule has expired

 Watch this 4½ minute video to understand these three fields, and their interplay with the outcome field, when viewed in the Cloud web console.